php/php-langspec/spec/11-statements.md

 continues until a catch-block is found that can handle the current exception.

+The matching is done by considering the class specified by *qualified-name* and comparing it to the type of the exception.
+If the exception is an [instance of](10-expressions.md#instanceof-operator) this class then the clause matches.

 If a matching catch-block is located, the Engine prepares to transfer control to the first statement of that catch-block.
 However, before execution of that catch-block can start, the Engine first executes, in order, any finally-blocks associated with try-blocks nested more deeply than the one that caught the exception.

-If no matching catch-block is found, the behavior is implementation-defined.
+If no matching catch-block is found, the exception is uncaught and the behavior is implementation-defined.

 **Examples**